yukiharada1228/KnowledgeTransferGraph/README.md

 ## Acknowledgements

 This implementation is based on the original paper ["Knowledge Transfer Graph for Deep Collaborative Learning"](https://arxiv.org/abs/1909.04286) by Soma Minami, Tsubasa Hirakawa, Takayoshi Yamashita, and Hironobu Fujiyoshi.
-We acknowledge and appreciate their valuable contributions to the field.
+I acknowledge and appreciate their valuable contributions to the field.

 ## License